 Do you spend your days caring for or supervising our future generations?

-Firstly, if you are required to wear any branded clothing to work, this is tax deductible.
-This could include shirts, hats, pants or skirts.
+Firstly, if you are required to wear any branded clothing to work, the purchase costs are tax deductible.
+This includes shirts, hats, pants or skirts.
 The general rule is if it’s company specific and not available to the general public, then it is tax deductible.

 On the other hand, items that are available to the general public like plain black pants or a black skirt cannot be claimed, even if they’re required as part of your uniform by your employer.

-You can also claim the laundry and cleaning costs of these clothes.
-Just keep track of how many washes you do per week.
-Then, the Etax return will do the maths for you to ensure you get the maximum claim.
+You can also claim the laundry and cleaning costs of the clothes with your company logo on them.
+Just keep track of how many washes you do per week and whether you washed these items in a separate wash or with other clothing.
+The Etax return will do the maths for you, to ensure you get the maximum claim.

-If you’re doing art activities, cooking or running around outside with little (or big) ones, the below deductions could apply to you:
+If you do art activities, cooking or running around outside with little (or big) ones, you may also purchase items such as:

 - Aprons